 Penalty for this subregulation: a fine of $1 000.

+[Regulation 10C inserted: Gazette 7 Dec 2018 p.
+4664.]

 10D.
 Person in charge of school to give report on contracted disease

 (1) The Chief Health Officer may direct the person in charge of a school to give to the Chief Health Officer a report, in an approved form, in respect of a child enrolled at the school who has, or who is reasonably believed to have, contracted a vaccine preventable notifiable infectious disease.